OrangeSpyderMan/inkplate10-weather-cal/README.md

-The installer prompts for the weather provider, API keys, Google Static Maps Map ID, location, optional Netatmo details, optional MQTT weather publishing, and whether to start the service/container.
+The installer prompts for the weather provider, API keys, Google Static Maps Map ID, location, optional Netatmo details, optional MQTT weather publishing, optional MQTT diagnostic listening, and whether to start the service/container.
 It keeps secrets out of committed YAML files:

 - Docker installs write secrets to `.env` and config to `server/config/config.yaml`.